paramphy/Arduino-doc/slides/presentation.md

 # **Platforms we will be using**

-Arduino physical board is the best (Arduino Uno is the goto board) to learn arduino coding and we need a computer the compile and upload the code to arduino.
+Arduino physical board is the best (Arduino Uno is the goto board) to learn arduino coding and we need a computer to compile and upload the code to Arduino.
 As you are new to this I prefer using a arduino simulator to practice and learn first.

 We will be using [tinkercad](https://www.tinkercad.com/) to simulate the circuit.
 Please try to make a free account there to seamlessly use the features.
 You can make an account [here](https://www.tinkercad.com/).